-Voting on the basis of ethnicity offers people the safety valve of knowing that their cultural identity is visible, but it has the disadvantage of potentially exacerbating divisiveness by incentivising politicians to emphasise differences or ‘play the race card’.
-The political system becomes focused on negotiation by proxy between ethnic groups and the population is no longer directly guiding government policy in what was described earlier as ‘joystick’ politics (126.96.36.199).
+Voting on the basis of ethnicity offers people the safety valve of knowing that their cultural identity is visible, but the political system becomes focused on negotiation by proxy between ethnic groups.
+The population is then no longer directly guiding government policy, in what was described earlier as ‘joystick’ politics (188.8.131.52).

 If there has been a history of conflict and lack of trust between ethnic groups they have no good basis for negotiating policy – they tend to posture and jockey for position rather than focus on the need to find collective solutions to the country’s problems.
-The friction can easily turn to violence, such as the “war, destruction and poverty” described in a BBC article entitled Yugoslavia: 1918–2003.
+As noted in Henri Tajfel’s paper, Social Psychology of Intergroup Relations, (quoting Claude Louche):

-People seek solidarity with others in the same group if they perceive threats (188.8.131.52).
-Some politicians exploit this phenomenon to gain support by fomenting hostility.
-Even if there are no recognised ethnic political parties as such, there are several techniques which politicians commonly use to stimulate people’s sense of identity as a means of gaining support:
+Some politicians exploit the underlying potential for ethnic conflict (4.4.5) by actively fomenting hostility.
+Even if there are no recognised ethnic political parties as such, there are several techniques can be used to stimulate people’s sense of identity as a means of gaining support:

-- Leaders can proclaim threats to a group’s freedom, status or security.
-Jinnah stimulated such fears among Muslims in India, for example, as Britain was granting it independence; his “Direct Action Day” against the Hindu majority, in August 1946, resulted in 4,000 deaths and 10,000 people injured in Calcutta.
+● Leaders can proclaim threats to a group’s freedom, status or security.
+Jinnah stimulated anxiety among Muslims in India, for example, as Britain was granting it independence; a BBC article, Partition and its Legacies, reported on the effect of emphasising their separate ethnic identity:

 As shown in several of these examples, identity politics can easily escalate to violence.
-Large-scale dissent can lead to separatist pressures (6.6.3).
+And large-scale dissent can lead to separatist pressures (6.6.3).

 An authoritarian government has two advantages, compared to a democracy, in reducing the risk of identity politics:

-- Politicians in an authoritarian system are less dependent upon short-term popularity, so they have less motivation to stir up tensions.
+● Politicians in an authoritarian system are less dependent upon short-term popularity, so they have less motivation to stir up tensions.
 They have a strong incentive to maintain social stability (22.214.171.124).